Hebberly/Hebberly.github.io/README.md

 <a href="https://journals.scholarsportal.info/details/26878860/v2023inone/1_astmfeaiwsds.xml">Journals Scholars Portal</a>

-<a href="https://www.intertrust.com/blog/what-is-iot-authentication-and-why-does-it-matter/">What is Iot Authentication</a>
+<a href="https://www.intertrust.com/blog/what-is-iot-authentication-and-why-does-it-matter/">What is IoT Authentication</a>

 <a href="https://ieeexplore.ieee.org/document/10293630">ieeexplore.ieee.org/document/10293630</a>